lit/lit.dev/packages/lit-dev-content/site/docs/components/rendering.md

 For more information, see [Reactive properties](/docs/components/properties/).

+## Compose a template from other templates

+You can compose Lit templates from other templates.
+The following example composes a template for an component called `<my-page>` from smaller templates for the page's header, footer, and main content:

+{% playground-example "docs/templates/compose" "my-page.ts" %}

+In this example, the individual templates are defined as instance methods, so a subclass could extend this component and override one or more templates.

+You can also compose templates by importing other elements and using them in your template:

+{% playground-ide "docs/templates/composeimports" %}

 ## When templates render

 A Lit component renders its template initially when it's added to the DOM on a page.
 After the initial render, any change to the component's reactive properties triggers an update cycle, re-rendering the component.